Gavriel-M/popular-quotes/README.md

 This project is a combination of variety of topics we studied during our full-stack course.

 Popular-quotes is a website for sharing and reading quotes of all types and languages.
-The website has a Node.js - express api which is in charge of all HTTP requests as well as managing information in the database.
+The website has a Node.js - express api along with a MongoDb database for it's back-end.
+While the front-end was built using React.js.

 ## Available Scripts